ibm-cloud-docs/EventStreams/messagehub120.md

   ibmcloud resource service-key <NAME>
   ```

-## Create a {{site.data.keyword.messagehub}} topic and send a message
+## Create an {{site.data.keyword.messagehub}} topic and send a message

 You can use a CURL command to create a topic and then the kafkacat tool to produce and consume a message.

 For each command, replace APIKEY and KAFKA_ADMIN_URL with values from your VCAP_SERVICES environment variable.

-  1. From the command line, create a {{site.data.keyword.messagehub}} topic using the following CURL command:
+  1. From the command line, create an {{site.data.keyword.messagehub}} topic using the following CURL command:

     ```
     curl -i -X POST -H "Content-Type: application/json" -H "X-Auth-Token: APIKEY" --data '{ "name": "newtop"}' KAFKA_ADMIN_URL/admin/topics